Gluten-Free Simnel Cake (Easter Bundt Cake)

 This post contains affiliate links.
 Please read my disclosures.

-This Gluten-Free Simnel Cake with no xanthan gum is a traditional Easter fruit cake decorated with marzipan balls to represent the apostles.
-This deliciously modern version has been lightened up and baked in a beautiful bundt tin to feel even more festive.
+Thisย Gluten-Free Simnel Cakeย with no xanthan gum is a traditional Easter fruit cake decorated with marzipan balls to represent the apostles.
+This deliciously modern version has been lightened up and forgoes the traditional marzipan layer, instead we bake diced marzipan into the cake which makes it feel a bit less cloying.
+To ring the changes we then bake our Easter Cake in a beautiful bundt tin to feel even more festive.

-This Gluten-Free Easter Bundt Cake has become a firm family favourite.
-It's a modernised version of a Simnel Cake baked in a bundt tin packed with fruits and spices and with the marzipan pan balls the crowning glory.
+Thisย Gluten-Free Easter Bundt Cakeย has become a firm family favourite.
+It's a modernised version of a Simnel Cake baked in a bundt tin packed with fruits and spices and with the marzipan balls the crowning glory.

 What is Simnel Cake?